NikitaBerezhnyj/CodeBuddy/CONTRIBUTING.md

 - Keep your changes focused on a single purpose.
 - Write clear and descriptive commit messages.
 - Include tests for any new functionality.
-- Ensure your code follows the existing style and conventions of **CodeBuddy**.
+- Ensure your code follows the existing style and conventions of **Code Buddy Sidekick**.

 ### 4. Code Review

 - Review open pull requests when possible.
-- Provide constructive feedback to help maintain the quality of **CodeBuddy**.
+- Provide constructive feedback to help maintain the quality of **Code Buddy Sidekick**.
 - Be respectful and collaborative in discussions.

 ## Guidelines